 Where to Find Witch Hazel

 Witch hazel can be found in most drugstores, grocery stores, and natural-food stores.
 In addition, witch hazel is widely available for purchase online.

-Should You Use Witch Hazel for Health Purposes?
+Using Witch Hazel for Health

 It may be possible to relieve minor skin problems (such as insect bites or mild sunburn) by applying witch hazel topically.
 If you're considering the use of witch hazel for a chronic condition, make sure to consult your physician first.
 Avoiding or delaying standard care and self-treating a chronic condition with witch hazel (or any other form of alternative medicine) may have serious health consequences.